mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

 * `property no-quorum-policy=ignore`

   The `no-quorum-policy` parameter determines how the cluster behaves when there aren't enough nodes to compose it.
 To avoid a [split-brain](https://en.wikipedia.org/wiki/Split-brain_(computing)) scenario, the cluster will only respond if quorum is achieved.
 To illustrate, imagine a cluster with five nodes where, due to a network failure, two separate groups are created: one group with three nodes, and another group with two nodes.
-In this scenario, only the group with three nodes is able to achieve a majority (of votes?).
+In this scenario, only the group with three nodes is able to achieve a majority of votes.
 Thus, only the group with three nodes can make use of cluster resources.
 This configuration is very important, because there would be a risk of resources corruption if the group with only two nodes was also able to use them.
 The default value for the `no-quorum-policy` parameter is `stop`.

   We only have two nodes in our example.
 Thus, if one of they got offline for any reason, our whole cluster would be take down for lack of quorum (>50%).
 To avoid this situation, we configure our policy to `ignore` and nothing else needs to be done.
 In a production scenario, it would be a good idea to have at least 3 nodes for higher availability.